Our History: Both a young and foundational college at Ohio State

 In most years before 1968, Ohio State’s arts and sciences programs were organized within a College of Arts and Sciences.
 In 1968, the college divided into five colleges: Arts; Biological Sciences; Humanities; Mathematical and Physical Sciences; and Social and Behavioral Sciences.

 In 2010, the College of Arts and Sciences was reunified by a unanimous vote of the university’s Board of Trustees, reincorporating the five legacy colleges and defining the academic heart of Ohio State.

 Recombining the arts and sciences has resulted in the creation of one of the most powerful intellectual platforms in the world.
-In partnership with Ohio State’s professional and health science colleges, are a leader in fostering research, scholarship, creative activity and teaching in basic disciplines and interdisciplinary programs in the performing and visual arts, humanities, and social, biological, natural, and mathematical sciences, not only for the university but for the nation.
+In partnership with Ohio State’s professional and health science colleges, we are a leader in fostering research, scholarship, creative activity and teaching in basic disciplines and interdisciplinary programs in the performing and visual arts, humanities, and social, biological, natural and mathematical sciences, not only for the university but for the nation.